YACR! (Yet Another Conference Review!)

 Apr 17, 2012 / By Ben Mildren

-The next day of the conference started with the key note speeches from Peter & Baron, Marten Mickos, and Brian Aker.
-The general theme here was the evolution of MySQL and cloud solutions, however we found this theme lasted pretty much until the end of the keynotes, and the actual theme for the conference was in fact “We’re hiring!!”
+The following conference day started with the key note speeches from Peter & Baron, Marten Mickos, and Brian Aker.
+The general theme here was the evolution of MySQL and cloud solutions; however, this theme lasted pretty much until the end of the keynotes, and the actual theme for the conference was in fact “We’re hiring!!”
 The message board was packed with job advertisements.
 Several exhibition stands and sponsors were there purely with the intention of hiring new staff, and most sessions finished with a “We’re hiring!” note.
-It’s a fascinating situation.
-Certainly here in the UK it’s been easy to tell there’s a shortage of MySQL talent for some time, and it’s now obvious this isn’t a local issue.
-It’ll be interesting to see what affect this has on the industry, and if this will drive even more companies to opt for services like Pythian’s Remote DBA support to augment their teams a.k.a DaaS – DBA’s as a Service :-).
-By the way, here at Pythian – we’re hiring!

-Additional kudos goes to the post conference SkySQL & MariaDB: Solutions Day that I attended, which included a fun and informative discussion between Monty and David Axmark moderated by Kaj Arno, and more information from Sergei Golubchik, Rasmus Johansson & Colin Charles on the MariaDB 5.3 and 5.5 releases.
-For me the thought of using MariaDB is becoming even more viable, and I’ll be especially interested to see the agility of future releases in comparison to MySQL 5.6.
+Additional kudos goes to the post-conference SkySQL & MariaDB: Solutions Day that I attended, which included a fun and informative discussion between Monty and David Axmark moderated by Kaj Arno, and more information from Sergei Golubchik, Rasmus Johansson, and Colin Charles on the MariaDB 5.3 and 5.5 releases.
+For me, the thought of using MariaDB is becoming even more viable, and I’ll be especially interested in seeing the agility of future releases in comparison to MySQL 5.6.
 I also attended interesting sessions on MySQL MHA by Yoshinori Matsunobu, ScaleDB, Tungsten Replicator, and MySQL Cluster by Severalnines.
-This was followed by drinks, pretzels and the famous black vodka!
+This was followed by drinks, pretzels, and the famous black vodka!